 Learning Materials: Students will be provided with programming based on the full Ontario curriculum and will follow the expectations the teacher has set out for the class.
-These materials will be provided through the Brightspace Learning Management System, Google Classroom or another agreed upon method (e.g., correspondence, print, or broadcast media instruction) that is based on the individual student's needs and circumstances.
+These materials will be provided through the Brightspace Learning Management System, Google Classroom or another agreed upon method (e.g., phone conferences, emails) that is based on the individual student's needs and circumstances.

 - Assessment, Evaluation and Reporting: While the policy outlined in Growing Success: Assessment, Evaluation, and Reporting in Ontario Schools (2010) continues to apply to all TDSB students who have been approved for an exemption from the minimum requirements of synchronous (live, interactive) learning, Growing Success: The Mathematics Addendum, Grades 1 to 8, 2020 will supersede the instructions on completing the provincial report card for mathematics in Grades 1 to 8.
 Teachers will clearly outline to students the assessment expectations at the start of each program of study.
 This will be posted in an Assessment and Evaluation folder within the Brightspace or Google Classroom (where applicable).
 Teachers will continue to provide differentiated support to all students, including English and French as a Second Language Learners and students with special education needs who have an Individual Education Plan (IEP).
 Students will complete and submit within Brightspace or Google Classroom the assignments and assessments required for successful completion of the program of study or courses in which they are enrolled.